frconor-ebook/meditations/_posts/2025-06-02-clean-of-heart.md

 All the saints talk about the guard of the eyes.
 Many bad things can enter through the eyes.
 We need to guard our eyesight occasionally.
 Don\'t let our eyes focus on things that are not right.

 We also have to guard the heart.
 "Our heart can turn traitor," said St. Josemaría.
 It can fly off in a million different directions.
-He talked about keeping it "locked with seven bolts" (cf. J. Escrivá, *The Way*, Point 188).
+He talked about keeping it "locked with seven bolts" (*cf*.
+J. Escrivá, *The Way*, Point 188).

 There is a story of crown jewels that are kept in---I think---Edinburgh Castle.
 They are in a glass case in this castle that is electrified with an alarm.
 Outside that there are guards guarding the crown jewels.
 And outside that, there are more guards and more alarms.
 And then there is a courtyard where dogs roam at night.